sumitsharma-code/DSA/README.md

-# 🧠 Sumit's Learning in Public Journey
+# 🧠 Ravneet's Learning in Public Journey

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+---

+## ✅ Day 2 – Logical Thinking & Pattern Building

+**Topics Covered:**
+- 🔍 Pattern-based problem solving
+- 🧠 Developing logical flow for structured code
+- 📌 Learning how to identify, repeat, and reuse logic

+💬 *Today wasn’t about writing more code — it was about writing better code.*
+🧱 Building patterns, training the brain to solve smart, not hard.

 ---